History:

 Of course replace the name android-sdk-linux_x86-1.6_r1 with correct value in your case.

-.bashrc at start.
+Gnome-terminal reads the .bashrc at start.
 The change take effect after your close and restart your terminal windows.

 Then check the $PATH with